refutationalist/fdlogger/loggerlink/README.md

 ## WSJT-X Logging

 This is going to change before field day.
-It works in batch mdoe now.
+It works in batch mode now.
 This is junk.